Stephanie Kay Nutrition

 Instructions

-2. Add the onion, bell pepper and jalapeño to the pot and cook, stirring often, for 4-5 minutes until the vegetables soften.
+2. Add the diced onion, bell pepper, and jalapeño, stir to mix with the ground turkey, and cook for 3-4 minutes until the vegetables are tender.

-3. Add the garlic, cumin, coriander, chilli powder and a pinch of salt and cook for another 1 minute until fragrant.
+3. Add the minced garlic, chili powder, cumin, coriander, salt, and pepper, stir to coat the turkey mixture, and cook for an additional 1-2 minutes until fragrant.

 Notes